Skip to content

 The market determines value.

-If you create real value, the market will reward it – with cold, hard cash.
+If you create real value, the market will reward it – with cash.

 Iteration and innovation are not the same.